 - Identify and protect against reasonably anticipated threats to the security or integrity of e-PHI;

 - Protect against reasonably anticipated, impermissible uses or disclosures; and

-The Security Rule defines “confidentiality” to mean that e-PHI is not available or disclosed to unauthorized persons.
-This requirement supports the Privacy Rule's prohibitions against improper uses and disclosures of PHI.
+“Confidentiality,” as defined by the Security Rule, means that e-PHI is not made available or disclosed to unauthorized persons, which supports the Privacy Rule's prohibitions against improper uses and disclosures of PHI.
 The Security rule also promotes the two additional goals of maintaining the integrity and availability of e-PHI.
 Under the Security Rule, “integrity” means that e-PHI is not altered or destroyed in an unauthorized manner.
 “Availability” means that e-PHI is accessible and usable on demand by an authorized person.

-For more information about the HIPAA Security Rule, visit the Office of Civil Rights website.
+For more information about the HIPAA Security Rule, visit the Office for Civil Rights website.